gaborszello/Appocska/README.md

 Pill Reminder
 -------------

+Version 0.6 - Cleaning up
+- Lot of stuff deleted/modified
+- Implemented Up navigation all around the app

 Version 0.5 - Settings, settings, settings...
 - Lot of new stuff in the settings
 - Removed unnecessary lines of code